Eurydia/notes-on-clean-programming-language/content/_index.md

 #### Guarded Expression Signature Rule

-Similar to the implementation signature rule discussed earlier.
+Similar to the implementation signature rule discussed earlier, expressions must follow the type of the first implementation.

+To demonstrate, a good definition of a `signum` function may be written as follows.

 ```
 // Language: Clean